ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2023-Spring/README.md

 - INNER JOIN operation, e.g., T1 INNER JOIN T2 ON (T1.id=T2.id)
 - USING keyword, e.g., T1 INNER JOIN T2 USING (id)

 Those three different writing formats are based on different SQL standards.
-You can use * in the SELECT clause to reture everything.
+You can use * in the SELECT clause to return everything.

-(2) What are the surrogate key and business key in those tables?
+(2) What are the surrogate keys and business keys in those tables?
 Why use the surrogate key in star schema? **(2 points)**

 **2. Top-N Query (2 points)**